ros2/ros2_documentation/source/Tutorials/Tf2/Writing-A-Tf2-Static-Broadcaster-Cpp.rst

 ~~~~~~~~~~~~~~~~~~~~

 Now let's look at the code that is relevant to publishing the static turtle pose to tf2.
-The first lines import required packages.
+The first lines include the required header files.
-First we import the ``TransformStamped`` from the ``geometry_msgs``, that provides us a template for the message that we will publish to the transformation tree.
+We include ``geometry_msgs/msg/transform_stamped.hpp`` to access the ``TransformStamped`` message type, which we will publish to the transformation tree.

 .. code-block:: C++

    #include <geometry_msgs/msg/transform_stamped.hpp>

-Afterward, ``rclcpp`` is imported so its ``rclcpp::Node`` class can be used.
+Afterward, ``rclcpp`` is included so its ``rclcpp::Node`` class can be used.

 .. code-block:: C++

    #include <rclcpp/rclcpp.hpp>

-``tf2::Quaternion`` is a quaternions class constructor that provides functions to convert euler angles to quaternions and vice versa.
+``tf2::Quaternion`` is a class for a quaternion that provides convenient functions for converting Euler angles to quaternions and vice versa.
 The ``tf2_ros`` package provides a ``StaticTransformBroadcaster`` to make the publishing of static transforms easy.
 To use the ``StaticTransformBroadcaster``, we need to import it from the ``tf2_ros`` module.